-Basil Yeaxlee, lifelong learning and informal education.
-A key figure in the development of adult education, Yeaxlee wrote the first book on lifelong education.
+A key, but overlooked, figure in the development of adult education, Basil Yeaxlee wrote the first book on lifelong education.
 He also made a significant contribution to our appreciation of the process of religious education.

 Soon the long room was crowded with men, the bar was besieged by buyers of “Woodbines” and consumers of coffee.
 The air grew mellow with smoke; but the most striking part of the scene was the sudden fever of letter-writing that took universal possession of the battalion.
 Some – but they were few – scribbled a gay sentence on a picture post cased.
 Others found a sheet too little for the sudden flow of ideas, and reached out for a second, and yet a third.
 Dozens of men made a start, stopped, wrote a line or two more, reflected and tore up the paper, and tried again.
 (Basil Yeaxlee in YMCA 1916: 214-5)

 British Army World War I medal roll index card

 Into this situation, talks and discussions could be introduced for those that wanted them – and a substantial number did.
 Subsequently, Marriott (2004) reports H. A. L. Fisher, president of the Board of Education, as saying that this network had ‘the credit of introducing and developing the largest scheme of adult education which has ever at any time been launched from the country’.